UnionOfRAD/manual/en/controllers/routing.md

 Router::connect('/socks', array('Products::view', 'id' => 72739));
 ```

 In order to avoid overlapping cases and provide routing clarity, you can also specify a route parameter with an accompanying regular expression.
 Similarly defined routes use the `{:paramname:regex}` syntax.
-There are a few examples in the default `routes.php` file that ships with Lithium:
+There are a few examples in the default `routes.php` file that ships with li3:

 ```
 Router::connect('/{:controller}/{:action}/{:id:\d+}');